nhduongvn/VHanalysis/UtilScripts/README.md

   It checks for variables that match the one we give as input and it prints out the NanoAODv9 declaration for them in the TSelector.

+- **proper_background_estimation.py**

+  We want a method that checks purely the QCD background.
+This method does so by subtracting the MC backgrounds from the data and then determining a QCD scale factor.

 ## Ignorable
 You can ignore the following folders:
 - myutils